diggi404/temp-mail-bot/README.md

 - Incoming Message Alert 💬

   > Emails generated within 30 mins will receive alert for any incoming message.
 Always generate new email when you are ready to use for this feature to work.
-This feature can be either turned on or off using the settings button.
+This feature can be either turned on or off using the settings button